SamuelSchmidgall/Book-Repository/README.md

 - Tales from Both Sides of the Brain
 - Moonwalking with Einstien
 - The Origin of Species
+- Are we Smart Enough to Know How Smart Animals are?
+(IP)

 ### Math
 - Introduction to Statistical Learning Theory